Subscribe Donate

 During the day, we emit sweat (with all its salts) and sebum.
 This coats our skin and can block our pores.
 It’s also like a magnet to all the dirt particles in the air that will cling to our skin.
 This debris builds up, along with the products we add ourselves: from creams and deodorants to sprays and make up.
 The more we put on our skin, the more effort we should take to remove it.
 And the more polluted the environment we live in, the more attention we should pay to cleansing, even double-cleansing.

 The better you cleanse your skin, the healthier it can be and the more effective whatever you put on top (your moisturisers, sun protection or makeup) can be.
-Your cleanser is therefore the most important thing in your skincare repertoire.
+Your natural cleanser is therefore the most important thing in your skincare repertoire.
 It may only be on your skin for a short while, but its impact is great.
 With a little thought, the effort you put into cleansing can also provide nourishment, protection and support to your skin.
 It’s something you do every day so it’s worth taking a bit of time to understand what’s involved and to make sure you’re doing it right.

 Factors to consider in choosing your cleansing products are: